 The specimen form in different environments.
 Some form in hydrothermal veins other in magmatic pegmatites.
 In the former, these elements are dissolved in hot water that flows in the veins.
 When the solution cools down and reaches the right pressure-temperature conditions, beryl crystals start to form one molecule at at time.
 Think of it like the formation of ice at the freezing point at atmospheric pressure in your fridge.
 However, here pressure and temperature are much higher than in the ice crystal formation example.

 The beryl crystals that form in magmatic pegmatites also require the right temperature-pressure conditions (see photo below).
-Beryl grows in hexagonal crystals.
+Beryl grows in hexagonal crystals like snow crystals do.

 Gemstone experts can tell the local of uncut, untreated (raw) emeralds by their color, size and clarity as well as by the mother rock.
 Zambian specimen, for instance, formed in pegmatites, while the Columbian specimen crystallized in relatively low temperature thermal fields.